Therapy For Anxiety Rooted in Trauma & Attachment Wounds

 Your mind rarely stops.

-Your thoughts spiral, rehearse, rewind - like they’re trying to keep you safe by keeping you on edge.
+Your thoughts spiral, rehearse, rewind, part of an anxious loop trying to keep you safe by keeping you on edge.

 You’re treading water, the noise won’t quiet, and you’re trying to keep it all together.
-But inside…you’re running on fumes.
+But inside your nervous system is depleted from constant overthinking.

-And no one even notices because you’re so good at looking like you’ve got it all handled: capable, competent, and even appearing confident.
+And no one notices because you’re so good at looking like you’ve got it all handled but you’re running on low reserves from the chronic stress.

 You’re drowning in to-do lists.
 The work never stops.
-The expectations never ease up.
-Meanwhile?
-Your energy is slipping, rest feels impossible, and your mind won’t shut off long enough to let you breathe.
+The expectations rarely ease up.
+Meanwhile, your energy is slipping, rest feels impossible, and your mind won’t shut off long enough to let you breathe.

 You keep telling yourself to just push through.
 But deep down, you’re wondering: What’s the cost of keeping it all together?